lukekraus45/BattleShip-Game/docs/Test_Plan.md

   * FUNC-3 Ship placement

-    * FUNC-3.1 Ship placement input format: Must be valid characters (A-J, 1-10), in correct format: [A-J]:[1-10]; both upper and lowecase are allowed.
-For example A:3, d:7.
+    * FUNC-3.1 Ship placement input format: Since we implemented a GUI, the user must select a ship from the button on the bottom of the client, and place it on "Your Board" by clicking once on a blue tile and then again on another blue tile.

     * FUNC-3.2 Ship number: Each player has 5 ships, 1 in each type: carrier, battleship, cruiser, submarine, destroyer.